mgtools/MicroKPNN/README.md

 # MicroKPNN
- knowledge-primed neural network for microbiome-based human host phenotype prediction
+ Knowledge-primed neural network for microbiome-based human host phenotype prediction

- The prior-knowledge used in MicroKPNN includes the metabolic activities of different bacterial species, taxonomy level and community information.
+ The prior-knowledge used in MicroKPNN includes the metabolic activities of different bacterial species, phylogenetic relationship and bacterial community information.

- The structure of network is as following image:
+ The structure of the neural network is as shown in the figure below:

  <img src="misc/MicroKPNN_structure-1.jpg" alt="Alt text" title="Optional title">